cosmos/testnets/replicated-security/VALIDATOR_LAUNCH_GUIDE.md

 node, granted that the recommended hardware requirements are met.
 In some cases, if running on the same machine, you may have to override default port configurations to prevent port clashing.

-Port configuration settings can typically be found in the consumer chain's system configuration files, at `~/.<consumer>/config/app.toml` and `~/.<consumer>/config/config.toml`, which are initialized as part of installation, after running the consumer chain's `join-rs-*.sh` script.
+Port configuration settings can typically be found in the consumer chain's system configuration files, at `~/.<consumer>/config/app.toml` and `~/.<consumer>/config/config.toml`, which are initialized as part of installation.

 ## Associating the Consumer Chain with your Provider Chain's Validator